2005 Roger Federer tennis season: Fall indoor season

 Federer immediately flew back to Geneva in order to play the Davis Cup playoffs and keep Switzerland in the World Group.
 Switzerland easily crushed Great Britain to remain in the World Group for the twelfth consecutive year.

 Federer then traveled to Bangkok for the Thailand Open, where he was the defending champion.
 In the finals he defeated Scottish teenager and future rival Andy Murray in straight sets.
 Federer extended his incredible record of 24 consecutive victories in tournament finals, a streak dating back to October 2003.
 This victory clinched the year-end No. 1 ranking which made him only the fifth man to spend every week of a calendar season as the world No. 1.

 While training in Switzerland in preparation for his home tournament the Swiss Indoors Basel among others, Federer once again suffered a significant injury which hampered his fall season.
 During a training session he severely injured his ankle, falling to the ground and needing to be helped off the court.
 He was diagnosed with torn ligaments in his ankle, which forced him to withdraw from Madrid, Basel, and Paris.
 This injury would prove to be the most significant injury of his young career, and his status for the remainder of the year was doubtful.

 Federer was in a cast and crutches for several weeks and underwent an ultrasound and lymph drainage in order to be fit to compete for the Year-End Championships, where he was the two-time defending champion.
 Federer traveled to Shanghai but was unsure if he would be able to play even two days before the start of the tournament.
 The tournament appeared to be in shambles as many of the top eight including Marat Safin, Andy Roddick, Rafael Nadal, and Andre Agassi had already withdrawn with various injuries, and Lleyton Hewitt chose not to compete in order to spend time with his wife and his newborn child.
 A hobbled Federer struggled throughout all three of his round robin matches but was able to make the semifinals.
 In the semifinals he faced Gastón Gaudio, the 2004 French Open champion, and delivered an inexplicable demolition of the Argentine 6–0, 6–0.
 In the final he faced long-time nemesis David Nalbandian who prevailed in a fifth-set tiebreaker to deny Federer his third consecutive Masters Cup.
 This loss ended his 35-match winning streak that stretched back to the French Open and his record 24 consecutive finals won.
 Had he won the match, Federer would have tied John McEnroe's 1984 record for the highest yearly winning percentage in the open era (82–3).
+This greatest outcome of this tournament was that Federer's style of play had changed, probably due to his ankle injury, it was less aggressive but a more calculated and strategic playing style that one could argue whilst not as dominant as 2005 resulted in a more consistent approach to winning over the next few years.
+The 2005 season could therefore be deemed "Peak Federer".